Stem Cell Treatment for Rotator Cuff Injuries

 - Stem Cells: Stem cell treatment for shoulder pain is one of the newer options available.
 It uses your own cells to help your body repair itself faster.

 Exploring Stem Cell Treatment for Rotator Cuff Injuries

 Because it's relatively new, you probably don't know much about stem cell therapy.
 It is a regenerative medicine practice that uses an innovative, minimally invasive treatment to give your body the potential to heal itself naturally.

 In this procedure, your doctor will collect stem cells from your bone marrow.
 Then, a concentration of them will be injected into your shoulder area.
 The cells go to work there, neutralizing inflammation and accelerating healing.

-In addition to reducing pain, stem cells can also regenerate injured tendons and muscles in your shoulder.
-This procedure is backed by research and works well on patients with rotator cuff injuries.
-The technique can help get you back to your previously active, healthy lifestyle.
+In addition to reducing pain, stem cells may also regenerate injured tendons and muscles in your shoulder.
+The technique may help get you back to your previously active, healthy lifestyle.

 Avoiding surgery is possible.
 Today, there are many innovative and minimally invasive procedures available, such as stem cell therapy, for shoulder pain.

 No matter what you decide to do about your rotator cuff pain, it's important to see your doctor to get evaluated.
 When you're ready to look at options for treatment, you should know that Twin Cities Pain Management performs some of the few stem cell treatments Minneapolis offers.
 To learn more, contact us